CT-LU/self.introduction/index.md

 > Led a team of 4 to carry out a variety of the filters and algorithms for the depth calculation, image calibration , noise reduction and CNN-based inference through CUDA/OpenCL on the several architectures including (1).
 NVIDIA TK1/TX1(CUDA), (2).
 Mali, Adruino, Intel(OpenCL with SIMD instructions), (3).
 Altera Cyclone V FPGA(OpenCL in a pipelined fashion), (4).
 TI AM572x DSP(OpenCL with intrinsic functions) .

 * ### HON HAI/Foxconn Technology Group (07/2014 - 02/2016)<br>
+Led a team of 3 to implement proof of concept projects
 ![](https://raw.githubusercontent.com/CT-LU/self.introduction/master/Gesture_Control_TV.gif)
 ![](https://raw.githubusercontent.com/CT-LU/self.introduction/master/Facial_Recognition.gif)
 > #### Project : Facial recognition
 > Accuracy rate of 95.75% on the well-known and challenging LFW benchmark.
-> Supervised a team of 3 in facial recognition research.
-We not only successfully trained DeepID2 network via NVIDIA DIGITS but also developed a prototype of facial recognition system composed of face detection(HOG + SVM), alignment, recognition(DeepID2 + cosine similarity).
+> To evaluate facial recognition, We not only successfully trained DeepID2 network via NVIDIA DIGITS but also developed a prototype of facial recognition system composed of face detection(HOG + SVM), alignment, recognition(DeepID2 + cosine similarity).
 > #### Project : Hand gesture
 > Increased 200% efficiency for object detection by using CUDA to accelerate the filters.
-> Led a team of 3 to create the hand gesture system on NVIDIA TK1.
+> Created the hand gesture system on NVIDIA TK1.
 We implemented fast R-CNN involving the region proposal(selective search), CNN(CaffeNet network), and recognition(fine tuning the softmax classifier).
 Furthermore, we invented an algorithm that can efficiently analysis the hand motions under depth images.

 * ### ALPHA Networks Inc (09/2010 - 07/20147)<br>
 ![](https://raw.githubusercontent.com/CT-LU/self.introduction/master/WD_TV_Play_is_a_great_streamer.gif)